Lampcraft Industries Floor Lamp

 Manufacturer: Lampcraft Industries, Chicago, Illinois, USA – attributed.

 These type of lamps are often described as Danish lamps, but they are not.
 They are made in a typical American style, rarely seen in Europe.
 Sometimes you find them as lamps produced by the MCM company.
-MCM is the abbreviation for the name Mid-Century Modern, used in the USA.
+MCM is the abbreviation for the name Mid-Century Modern, mainly used in the USA.
 Whoever sold these lamps in Europe is not known, at this time.

 Lampcraft Industries was founded in 1940 in Chicago by Philip “Pinky” Harris.
 They mainly produced lamps in modern, traditional and Early American.
 Wood, plastics and glass were used extensively in all their models.
 Many of their lamps have girls names such as Kimberly, Pundy, Waverley, Stacey.